Ethics

 - Cultural projects

-Grayling and its parent company Huntsworth plc are head-quartered and registered in the United Kingdom.
-We maintain a close working relationship with the UK Foreign & Commonwealth Office and we will seek their guidance before embarking on any work that will directly or indirectly support a country or government.
+Grayling and its parent company Inizio Holdings are head-quartered and registered in the United Kingdom.
+We maintain a close working relationship with the UK Foreign & Commonwealth Office and when relevant we will seek its guidance before embarking on any work that will directly or indirectly support a country or government.
 Other international security and rating agencies may also be consulted to obtain risk analysis and advice.

 Grayling’s environmental and sustainability standards